kitnil/awesome/README.md

 ## Others

+- [yeoman](https://github.com/yeoman/yeoman) - Yeoman - a set of tools for automating development workflow
 - [awesome-kafka](https://github.com/monksy/awesome-kafka) - A collection of kafka-resources
 - [rocky](https://github.com/rocky-linux/rocky) - Rocky Linux is a community enterprise Operating System designed to be 100% bug-for-bug compatible with Enterprise Linux created in response to the effective discontinuation of CentOS.
 - [common-lisp-tweaks](https://github.com/marcoheisig/common-lisp-tweaks) - A collection of various tweaks for working with Common Lisp.